Finding Homes for Dogs

 heartworm preventative."
 If the vet tells you they have no record of the

-people, or that they owe them $600, or that they haven't been in in 5
+people, or that they owe them $600, or that they haven't been in 5

-years, then you know that the people are not the right home for your dog.
+years, then you know that the people are not the right home.

 But if the vet tells you that the people are wonderful pet guardians, then

 chances are it will be a good home.